amos123666/studious-telegram/README.md

 ### Locally like any other python project.

-See instructions in the [`qna/README.md`](qna/README.md)
+See instructions in the [`qna/README.md`](qna/README.md).
+These instructions only explain how to run the project in the command line tool mode.

 ### In Docker

-With docker installed ([Get Docker](https://docs.docker.com/get-docker/)) run the follow commands in order.
-These commands might be different under windows.
+With docker installed ([Get Docker](https://docs.docker.com/get-docker/)) run the follow command

 ```
-docker build --file ./docker/qna.dockerfile -t qna .
-docker run -it qna
+docker-compose up --build
 ```

 Alternatively for UNIX based systems you can use the start script.